cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 `path` points to the location of your custom collector (the relative location to the blueprint's directory). `ExampleCollector` is the name of the main class inside `example.py` that extends `diamond.collector.Collector`.

-Providing a custom handler is done in a similar manner:
+Providing a custom handler is processed in a similar manner:
 {{< gsHighlight  yaml  >}}
 diamond_config:
   handlers: